Trade/other name(s): Astramorph PF, Avinza, Duramorph, Infumorph, Kadian, Morphine Sulfate Sustained Release, MS Contin, MSIR, Oramorph SR, Roxanol.

 Diuretics (“water pills”) may not work as well while you are taking morphine.

-Medicines that contain alcohol can dissolve some of the long-acting forms of this drug too quickly and give the person too much morphine at one time, which can result in an overdose.
+Medicines that contain alcohol can dissolve some of the long-acting forms of this drug too quickly and give the person too much morphine at one time, which can result in serious side effects, overdose symptoms, or even death.

 One person who took cimetidine (Tagamet) with morphine experienced sudden confusion, twitching muscles, and stopped breathing.